Webador/SlmQueueSqs/README.md

 `php index.php queue sqs <queue> [--maxJobs=] [--visibilityTimeout=] [--waitTime=]`

-The queueName is a mandatory parameter, while the other parameters are all optional:
+The queue name is a mandatory parameter, while the other parameters are all optional:

 * maxJobs: maximum number of jobs that can be returned from a single pop call
 * visibilityTimeout: duration (in seconds) that the received messages are hidden from subsequent retrieve requests after being retrieved by a pop request